Stella Rigon: Women's National League and State Representation

-Between 2003 and 2006 Stella represented South Australia in the National Talent Identification Championships held over that period in Coffs Harbour and Parklea NSW.
+Between 2003 and 2006, Stella represented South Australia in the National Talent Identification Championships held over that period in Coffs Harbour and Parklea NSW.

 Off field representations

-In 2016 Rigon became a Smash FM South Australian Women's Football Ambassador.
-She is a regular contributor with an update on the SA WNPL season to date and discussing the big games in the WNPL and the season so far for Metro United Women's Football Club.
-In March 2017 Stella, representing Adelaide United W-League team, participated in the State Government, Office for Recreation and Sport and the Football Federation of South Australian: Celebration of Women's Sport held at Valo Stadium at the Parks.
+In 2016, Rigon became a Smash FM South Australian Women's Football Ambassador.
+She is a regular contributor with an update on the SA WNPL season to date and discusses the big games in the WNPL and the season so far for Metro United Women's Football Club.
+In March 2017, Stella, representing the Adelaide United W-League team, participated in the State Government, Office for Recreation and Sport and the Football Federation of South Australian: Celebration of Women's Sport held at Valo Stadium at the Parks.